 Use a voicemail message to leave a commercial.

-If you agree that the prospect is not likely to return your call from a voicemail message, this can play a big role in what we say in our voicemail script.
-If you think that a prospect might call you back, you may build a voicemail script around trying to motivate and direct the prospect in the activity of calling back.
+If you agree that the prospect is not likely to return your call from a voicemail message, you may factor in this assumption into what you say in your voicemail script.

 Use some sort of logic for when to hang up and when to leave a message.

-As a result, it is optimum to have some sort of call cadence that is a mix of calls without a voicemail message and then sporadically leaving voicemail messages at strategic times.
+One key benefit to not leaving the prospect a voicemail message is that it allows enables us to call the prospect again much sooner than we can if we leave a voicemail.
+As a result, it is helpful to use some sort of call cadence that is a mix of calls without a voicemail message and then sporadically leaving voicemail messages at strategic times.